Zhongzhou/the-learning-plumber/_posts/2025-01-16-AI-Grading.md

 ## Should our next grader be an AI?

 Yes.
-I think so.
-But it is not because it is cheap.
+I think so, and it is mostly not because that it is cheap.

-To me the greatest advantage of an AI grader is that the entire grading process is extremely transparent, and can be continuously evaluated and improved.
+Yes, AI graders can still make all kinds of grading mistakes, it can be biased against certain types of language for forms of answering, it can overlook very creative and non-conventional answers, it will still make spontaneous mistakes despite our best effort due to the nature of generative AI.
+Yet a human grader could make ALL of those mistakes too, and in the vast majority of cases we have very little idea how frequently those grading errors are  happen on a daily basis.
+I mean, how can you ask any grader to write down their justification for every point assigned to every student, when you've just assigned to grade 100 student responses?

-Yes, AI can still make all kinds of grading mistakes, it can be biased against certain types of language use, it can overlook very creative and non-conventional answers, it will still make spontaneous mistakes despite our best effort due to the nature of generative AI.
+To me the greatest strength of an AI grader is that the *entire grading process is extremely transparent, which makes it possible to continuously evaluate and improve its grading quality.*

-Yet a human grader might fall for ALL of those things too, and in the vast majority of cases we have very little idea about how frequently those grading errors happen on a daily basis.
-I mean, how can you ask any grader to write down their justification for every point assigned to every student, when they are assigned to grade 100 student responses?
-But AI does that by default.
-An AI grader's decision making process can be made almost completely transparent to both the instructor and the student.
+In other words, even though an AI grader is far from perfect, we can be confident that we can detect those imperfectness, and the next round of grading will always be more fair, more inclusive and more accurate.

-Moreover, whenever we found that AI is making a certain type of mistake, we can always tweak the prompt to make it better next time it grades the same problem.
-No TA training program can get close to that with human TAs.
-When your most senior and experienced grader leaves the position, you are basically starting from scratch training new graders.
-AI grader, on the other hand, will continue to improve as long as the prompt is stored somewhere in the cloud.
+It maybe true that if you put in the same amount of work training a human grader, that grader can surpass the AI grader in a shorter amount of time.
+But a human grader will leave in a couple of years, but the AI grader will live in the cloud effectively forever.

-In short, the greatest advantage of an AI grader is that even though it may be far from perfect, it can always be made better the next time.
-(BTW it is also much much cheaper and faster)
+## Will human graders (or human teachers) become obsolete?

-## Will human graders become obsolete?
+Yes and No, and it is quite a weak Yes versus a very strong **No**.

-Yes and No, and it is a weak Yes vs. a very strong No.
+The only situation I can think of where human graders will become obsolete is that if we stop innovating in teaching and learning, and teach/test exactly the same way as we do today.
+In that case, yes.
+Because of all the reasons above, there is no way a human grader can compete with a fully developed AI grader.
+That type of replacement is already happening in workplaces all over the place.

-The only situation I can think of where human graders will become obsolete is that if we stop any educational innovation, and teach exactly the same way as we do today.
-In that case, yes, graders will become completely obsolete, as the will never be able to compete with AI graders.
+Yet I see no reason why we should, or will stop all innovation in teaching and learning, especially since AI will new free us from mostly repetitive task of grading.

-Yet this is highly unlikely, since there are so many things that we can do differently and better with AI graders.
+At the very least, we can greatly increase the number of written response questions in the course, as they are so much better for learning than multiple-choice questions.
+Instead of assigning humans as graders, future teaching assistants will be tasked with creating and evaluating new problems, designing grading rubrics, writing rubric explanations, check for AI grading errors, and improve the prompt design.
+All of which are essential for the process and must be done by a human expert, at least in the short term.

-At the very least, we can greatly increase the number of written response questions in the course, as they are so much better for learning than multiple-choice ones.
-Instead of assigning graders to grade, future graders will be tasked with designing grading rubrics, writing explanations, and checking for AI grading errors.
+More importantly, now more than ever is the time to innovate and rethink the basic building blocks of the entire process of teaching and learning.
+What new types of questions or tasks shall we give our students?
+How can we collect evidences from students' work, and make meaningful evaluation of their knowledge and ability?
+How can we enable and empower each individual student to develop in their own pace?
+How do we teach and assess creativity and critical thinking?